 The Pepe Meamea framework will be useful across all ECE settings, while also including nuances and particular aspects specific to aoga amata.
 The Pepe Meamea framework is intended to build on and enhance competencies for teachers of Samoan learners and expand the single example of pedagogy for infants and toddlers cited in Tapasā.
 The Pepe Meamea framework will provide a provocation for teachers to open themselves up to Samoan knowledge systems and pedagogies for

-Pepe Meamea, and offer opportunities to think differently about practices that have become taken for granted such as primary caregiving, attachment theory or the image of the child.
+Pepe Meamea offers opportunities to think differently about practices that have become taken for granted such as primary caregiving, attachment theory or the image of the child.
 The concepts and practices within the Pepe Meamea framework will add to teachers’ knowledge and practices, enriching their pedagogy and enabling greater engagement with parents and the community.
 Understanding diverse cultural practices, knowledge systems and pedagogies will support teachers to ground themselves in their own cultures, to share their own cultural perspectives, and to empower children with knowledge of their own culture.